 Florida law exempts assets owned by married couples as tenants by entireties from execution of judgments against either spouse individually.
 Entireties protection is lost when the spouses are no longer married because of the death or divorce of the non-debtor spouse.
 The former tenants by entireties assets could then be exposed to a civil judgment against a surviving debtor spouse.
 Using SLATs in Florida is an advanced asset protection technique to mitigate this entireties risk.

-How to Form a SLAT
+How to Form a Spousal Limited Access Trust

 SLAT design is flexible regarding the disposition of trust assets after the death of the beneficiary spouse.
-The trust could provide that trust assets are distributed or held in trust for children and future generations.
-Or, the trust can provide that upon the death of the beneficiary spouse, the trust assets remain in trust for the benefit of the donor spouse, as discussed below.
-Upon the death of both spouses, the assets typically are distributed or held for the benefit of the spouse’s children or other designated heirs.
-The SLATs may not give the trustmaker spouse any rights to income or principal during the lifetime of their beneficiary spouse, and the trustmaker should not serve as trustee of a SLAT.
+The trust could provide that trust assets are then distributed or held in trust for children.
+Or, the trust can provide that upon the death of the beneficiary spouse, the trust assets remain in trust for the benefit of the trustmaker husband in this hypothetical, to be discussed below.

 Change of Florida Law